Robert Coquereaux Web pages

 Lisp and Ivory machines (links)

-The last link is a memo telling you how to send an X11 window from an (old) Ivory Lisp Machine running Genera to a (new) Apple G5 running OSX
+The last link is a memo explaining how to send an X11 window from a (very old) Ivory Lisp Machine running Genera to a (not so new) Apple G5 running OSX

 Marseille : hotels, restaurants, history, things to do (from Guide du Routard, access restricted to specific machines within the CPT...)